-RCVI-3: Summaries of the legal requirements in your state regarding child abuse and neglect (including contact information for the appropriate agency in your state) and Mandatory Reporting Guidelines N Competency Begin your Reflective Statement about this IN - - · Statement VI Competency Standard with a paragraph describing To maintain how your professional practices meet this Standard. a Then: commitment to CSVIa : Reflect on why you chose to become an early Growing as a Professional Session A professionali childhood professional. - cimanoda professional. sm CSVIb : Reflect on what you believe are the most important indicators of professionalism that you possess. • Growing as a Professional Session B Professional Development Planning Session A 0 Professional The Professional Philosophy Statement is the final Trotessional Bevelopment Hamming Session 7 0 Philosophy reflective task in the creation of your professional Statement portfolio.
-Here you will summarize your professional Growing as a Professional Session C and in PG beliefs and values about early childhood education after you have completed the professional development experience of designing your portfolio by collecting resources and writing all six reflective statements of competence.
-The professional philosophy statement should be no more than two pages in length.
-Identify your personal values and beliefs around teaching and learning: How do you believe young children learn?
-Based on this, what do you believe your role is?
-Beyond teaching and learning, reflect and write about what you believe are the other important aspects of your role in the lives of children and families.
+at it to refresh their memory for next session's discussion.
+They could also help others who have not completed the ITNA before.)
+Professional Development Planning

+Session A

+- Professional The Professional Philosophy Statement

+Philosophy is the final reflective task in the

+Statement creation of your professional portfolio.
+Growing as a

+Here you will summarize your Professional

+professional beliefs and values about Session C and

+early childhood education after you in PG

+have completed the professional

+development experience of designing

+your portfolio by collecting resources

+and writing all six reflective statements

+of competence.
+The professional

+philosophy statement should be no more than two pages in length.

+Identify your personal values and

+beliefs around teaching and learning:

+How do you believe young children

+learn?
+Based on this, what do you

+believe your role is?
+Beyond teaching

+and learning, reflect and write about

+what you believe are the other

+important aspects of your role in the

+lives of children and families.